-US Marshal was shot while serving warrant in Baltimore, police say
+US Marshal was shot while serving arrest warrant for fugitive in Baltimore

+(CNN)A US Marshal was shot in Baltimore on Thursday morning while serving an arrest warrant for a fugitive wanted on charges of attempted murder and armed robbery, according to Don Snider, Commander of the US Marshals Capital Area Regional Fugitive Task Force.

+While serving the warrant at about 6:45 a.m., deputies received gunfire from the fugitive and shot back, Snider said.

-The marshal was taken to Shock Trauma hospital and his condition is unknown at this time, Eldridge said in an email.
+Baltimore Police spokeswoman Lindsey Eldridge said the marshal was taken to Shock Trauma hospital and his condition is unknown at this time.
+The suspect was killed in the shootout, she said.

 The shooting happened in the 1400 block of N. Mount St. in Baltimore, according to a tweet from Baltimore Police.